Pavan-GL/AI-Tech-Game/README.md

 Feed Forward Neural Network :

-* These models are called feedforward because information rows through the function being evaluated from x, through the intermediate computations used to define f, and finally to the output y.
+* These models are called feedforward because information rows through the function being evaluated from x, through the intermediate computations used to define f and finally to the output y.
 There are no feedback connections in which outputs of the model are fed back into itself.